AcademySoftwareFoundation/tac/process/start_project.md

 - Does the project address a common problem in the motion picture and visual effects industries that are not solved by other efforts?
 - Will the project have the potential to gain alignment and participation amongst multiple constituents, including software vendors, studios, and other related organizations, to participate as contributors and maintainers?
 - Is the project's leadership best positioned and capable of growing the project?
-- If the project grows into an Incubation stage project, could the TAC invest in it to help it succeed?
+- If the project grows into an Incubation stage project, could the TAC invest in helping it succeed?
 - What resources would the project need to be successful, and does the Academy Software Foundation have the ability to attract and retain those resources?
 - Will this project divert away resources from existing project(s)?
-- What existing code is coming into the project, and what potential code could come into the project?
+- What existing code is coming into the project, and what potential code could come?
-- Does the project currently have the feature set, robustness, and scalability necessary to adequately solve the problem for film production, or else is there (a) a clear roadmap to get to that point, and (b) a team assembled with the skills and experience to successfully execute the plan?
+- Does the project currently have the feature set, robustness, and scalability necessary to adequately solve the problem for film production, or else is there (a) a clear roadmap to get to that point and (b) a team assembled with the skills and experience to successfully execute the plan?

-If a project does not meet all the criteria above, the TAC can reject the project proposal.
+If a project does not meet the above criteria, the TAC can reject the proposal.

 Prospective projects are always welcome to engage the TAC to present the work being done to gauge whether the project would be a good fit within the Academy Software Foundation.

 ## Preparing to bring your project here

-The “LF Way”, which is aligned on how the Academy Software Foundation operates, is that there is no one way.
+The “LF Way”, which is aligned with how the Academy Software Foundation operates, is that there is no one way.
 The Academy Software Foundation assumes that each open source project is different in its own way, which leads to building a unique governance and solution to sustain their communities.

 ### Requirements to host a project here